khall-repo/gtk4-test-3/README.md

 - Spawn a new window with a data display label and a button, using the bottom button of the main window.

-  in progress
+  done

 - Put the timebase code in a file called control.c.

   done

-- Play around with using a new file called gui.c to give main.c access to interfaces for both windows and start main window, and run initialization code for window widgets
+- Create a new file called gui.c to give main.c access to interfaces for both windows and start main window, and run initialization code for window widgets

-  in progress.
-So far, can now start the GtkApplication from gui.c.
+  done, but cancelled subwindow interface.
+Not wasting my time.
+Time is my most precious resource.

-- IDK.. maybe a menu bar with a Help > About where I can talk some smack about Shaun?
+- IDK.. maybe a menu bar with a Help > About

-  not started
+  ..Not going to waste my time.
+Cancelled.
+Will learn this as I go with my real project.

 After this iteration, I think I should have all the knowledge I need to complete the project for which was the reason I started gtk4-test.